The Best Foods for Your Child Before and After a Swimming Lesson

 • Oatmeal with a sprinkle of berries

-Almond nut milk and banana on table 2023 11 27 05 23 50 utc
+almond nut milk and banana on table 2023 11 27 05 23 50 utc

 These snacks offer a balanced mix of carbs and proteins, giving a steady release of energy without weighing them down.
 Experts recommend around 30-60 grams of carbohydrates in a pre-workout snack to optimise energy levels for active children.